-You will usually be given a terms notice of the next full governing body meeting date.
+You will usually be given a schedule of meetings at the start of the academic year.
 You should receive your papers for the formal full governing body meetings seven days before the meeting with the papers setting out details of the date, time and place.
 Committee meetings are organised by the committees and contact is made by email or telephone giving governors details of agendas or necessary information they need for a meeting.
+School subscribes to GovernorHub https://governorhub.com/ and GovernorHub Knowledge.